codeAdrian/codeAdrian.github.io/src/portfolio/homebound.md

 </figcaption>
 </figure>

-I've decided that the best course of action was to focus on a mobile screen only and make it as polished as possible and to meet the deadline.
-This turned out to be a huge success, as we were able to finish the project few days before the deadline and the added polish and completeness gave us an edge over our competitors, regardless of the fact that it was mobile-only.
+I decided that the best approach was to focus solely on optimizing the mobile experience, making it as polished and refined as possible to meet the deadline.
+This turned out to be a huge success.
+We managed to finish the project a few days before the deadline, and the extra polish and attention to detail gave us an edge over our competitors, even though the app was mobile-only.
+This focus on quality over quantity made a significant difference in the final product.

 <figure>
 {% image "portfolio/homebound-3.jpeg", "Tracking close contacts functionality" %}